 The auxiliary alarm switch must be normally closed and open when the alarm occurs.
 For example, a normally closed condensate switch will open when the base pan's water level reaches a particular level.
 The control will respond by turning off the blower motor and outdoor unit and displaying the proper fault codes.
 If the switch is later detected closed for 30 seconds, normal operation resumes and the error message is removed.
 (The switch is closed as part of the default factory setting.)
 The error will be maintained in the equipment's fault history.
-See Figures 14 and 15 for the connection location.
+See Figures 15 and 16 for the connection location.

-14.2 Circulator Blower
+15.2 Circulator Blower

 This air handler is equipped with a variable speed circulator blower.
 This blower provides several automatically-adjusted blower speeds.
+For heater kit installation, it is important to set the capacity of the electric heater at two locations of communication thermostat and DIP Switch.